EV Charging Stations

 Level 1

 Level 1 charging often refers to traditional three-pronged power outlets that are commonly available.
 You may plug your desk lamp or computer charger into a level 1 charger.
 This level is less commonly used because of how long it takes to charge a vehicle.
 If you only really need about 20-30 miles of charge while you’re at work, this level of charging can be useful.
+While convenient, Level 1 charges are the slowest option, adding roughly 2-5 miles of range per hour of charging.

 Level 2